-For prior years, refer to the NIS Description of Data Elements page on the HCUP-US Web site or to previous versions of the NIS Introduction.
+For prior years, refer to the ${\color{red} {NIS}}$ Description of Data Elements page on the HCUP-US website or to previous versions of the NIS Introduction.

-Type of Data Element HCUP Name Coding Notes All Patient Refined DRG (3M) APRDRG All Patient Refined DRG APRDRG_Risk Mortality Risk of Mortality Subclass: (0) No class specified, (1) Minor likelihood of dying, (2) Moderate likelihood of dying, (3) Major likelihood of dying, (4) Extreme likelihood of dying APRDRG Severity Severity of Illness Subclass: (0) No class specified, (1) Minor loss of function (includes cases with no comorbidity or complications), (2) Moderate loss of function, (3) Major loss of function, (4) Extreme loss of function Linkage Data Elements HOSP_NIS NIS hospital number (links to Hospital Weights file; does not link to previous years) KEY_NIS Unique record number for file beginning in 2012
+Type of Data Element HCUP Name Coding Notes All Patient APRDRG All Patient Refined DRG Refined DRG (3M) APRDRG_Risk Mortality Risk of Mortality Subclass: (0) No class specified, (1) Minor likelihood of dying, (2) Moderate likelihood of dying, (3) Major likelihood of dying, (4) Extreme likelihood of dying APRDRG Severity Severity of Illness Subclass: (0) No class specified, (1) Minor loss of function (includes cases with no comorbidity or complications), (2) Moderate loss of function, (3) Major loss of function, (4) Extreme loss of function Linkage Data Elements HOSP_NIS NIS hospital number (links to Hospital File; does not link to previous years) KEY_NIS Unique record number for file beginning in 2012

-Table 4: Data Elements in the 2016 NIS Diagnosis and Procedure Groups Files
+Table 4: Data Elements in the 2017 NIS Diagnosis and Procedure Groups Files

-For the 2016 NIS, the Diagnosis and Procedure Groups File is not available.
+Beginning with the 2016 NIS, the Diagnosis and Procedure Groups File is not available.

-For prior years, refer to the NIS Description of Data Elements page on the HCUP-US Web site or to previous versions of the NIS Introduction.
+For prior years, refer to the NIS Description of Data Elements page on the HCUP-US website or to previous versions of the NIS Introduction.